ITensor/website/docs/cppv3/book/index.md

     int main()
     {
     auto i = Index(3);
-    println("The size of index i is ",dim(i));
+    println("The dimension of index i is ",dim(i));
     return 0;
     }

-Certain properties of an Index cannot be changed, such as its size and ID number.
+Certain properties of an Index cannot be changed, such as its dimension and ID number.
 However, a new Index can be created to replace an old one.
 The philosophy of ITensor is that indices have a meaning given at the time they are created.